brunozeravica/Image-Converter/README.md

 ## Features

 * **Batch Conversion**
-  Convert entire directories of images in one command.
+  Convert entire directories of images in one command, outputs number of failed conversions if there were any.

 * **Parallel Processing**
   Uses `ProcessPoolExecutor` to utilize multiple CPU cores for faster conversion.